DenLilleMand/archdotfiles/README.md

 Next time i format and install a linux distro again, i really want to use a sort of encryption of the harddesk, just to check it out.

+## sudo w/ environments like pager/editor
+edit the /etc/environment e.g. add EDITOR=vim
+Apparently 'sudo' is in a grey area where it does not load the users environment, and it doesn't load the root users environment either.
+Maybe it is a performance thing, not sure if there is a way of making it load the root users config